 - A. The filing or pendency of any grievance or arbitration proceedings under this procedure shall not operate to impede, preclude, or delay the University from taking the action complained of.
 Reasonable efforts, including the shortening of time limits when practical, shall be made to conclude the processing of a grievance prior to the expiration of the grievant's employment, whether by termination or non-reappointment.
 An employee with a pending grievance will not continue to be compensated beyond the last date of employment. - B. The University may refuse consideration of a grievance not filed or processed in accordance with this procedure. - 20.12 Reprisal.
-No reprisal of any kind will be made by the University, or UFF against any grievant, any witness, any UFF representative, or any other participant in the grievance procedure by reason of such participation.

-- 20.13 Records.
+No reprisal of any kind will be made by the University, or UFF against any grievant, any witness, any UFF representative, or any other participant in the grievance procedure by reason of such participation. - 20.13 Records.
 All written materials pertinent to a grievance shall be filed separately from the evaluation file of the grievant or witnesses, except decisions resulting from arbitration or settlement. - 20.14 Inactive Grievances.
-A grievance which has been filed at Step 3 and on which no action has been taken by the grievant or UFF for ninety (90) days shall be deemed withdrawn and resolved in accordance with the decision issued at the prior Step. - 20.15 Mediation.
-Both USF and UFF recognize that an effective mediation program would provide an alternative for the parties to amicably resolve grievances.
-Following ratification of the USF/UFF Collective Bargaining Agreement, the parties shall work together to jointly plan and develop a mediation program that could become part of the grievance process described within this Agreement.
-Joint planning activities would include exploration and evaluation of alternative mediation models, formulation of a model for testing at USF and field testing of the model(s) developed with the goal of developing mutually acceptable language for inclusion in the Agreement to implement a mediation program.
-To that end both parties agree to reopen on this article during the next collective bargaining period following ratification if this Agreement.
+A grievance which has been filed at Step 3 and on which no action has been taken by the grievant or UFF for ninety (90) days shall be deemed withdrawn and resolved in accordance with the decision issued at the prior Step. - 20.15 Non-Binding Mediation.
+At any point during the grievance process, the parties may elect, by mutual written agreement, to participate in non-binding mediation concerning the grievance.
+The parties may utilize the Federal Mediation and Conciliation Service (hereafter "FMCS"), but it is not required.
+If the parties choose to participate in non-binding mediation through a mutual written agreement, then the grievance timelines contained herein shall be suspended, pending the outcome of mediation, from the date of the signed written agreement of the parties to pursue non-binding mediation.
+Should mediation successfully resolve the grievance, where confirmed by both parties in writing, the grievance shall be deemed closed.
+Should mediation not successfully resolve the grievance, which shall be documented in writing by both parties, the suspension of the timelines of the grievance shall be dissolved and the grievance process shall proceed as detailed herein.

-Other Employee Rights
+Article 21 - Other Employee Rights